 Shimano's top-level road pedal has been redesigned, retaining the go-on-forever internals of previous Dura-Ace incarnations but now coming with a carbon composite body that lowers the weight... and raises the price.

-As for the durability of the rest of the pedal body, I've been running these for a few months now and they're still looking absolutely mint, so I don't see any reason why they shouldn't provide as much service as their predecessors.
+As for the durability, I've been running these for a few months now and they're still looking absolutely mint, so I don't see any reason why they shouldn't provide as much service as their predecessors.
 That means you'll get several years of use if you treat them nicely.

 Clipping into the pedal is as easy as ever.
 As long as you get your foot vaguely in the right area and push, the pedal does the rest and an audible click lets you know your cleat has engaged.
 Once clipped in, your cleat will never come out accidentally if you have the tension adjustment bolts wound in tight.
 The retention springs are hidden away from the elements inside a little cover, and those adjustment bolts have diddy gauges that allow you to set them equally with the minimum of fuss.